 Found in Central Europe, Croatia is another great country in the Mediterranean.
 It features a plethora of cultural, historic as well as natural wonders.
-Croatia is also one of the hottest destinations to go yachting with many yacht friendly islands and port towns to explore.
-Check out our list and find your favorite spot.
+Croatia is also one of the hottest destinations to go yachting with many yacht-friendly islands and port towns to explore.
+Check out our list and find your favorite spot amongst the 10 best places to visit in Croatia.

 10. Swim in Krka National Park